TeamPyOgg/PyOgg/README.md

 It requires libogg.dll and at least either OGG Opus' libraries (libopus.dll, libopusfile.dll) and / or OGG Vorbis' libraries (libvorbis.dll, libvorbisfile.dll) to support Opus and Vorbis respectively.
 (PyOgg is technically cross-platform, but it currently only searches for Windows .DLL files)

+You can install PyOgg using PyPI.

+	pip install PyOgg

 All the functions, structures and datatypes are the same as in the C++ implementation, except for some that couldn't be translated.
 If you want to use them natively you will have to use ctypes' data types.
 Please refer to the official documentation and the C++ headers.